 "Sure does!
 I use it all the time," he said.
 "That's the magic of this place.
 I can find just about anything I need to get a job done down here.
-Other guys go crazy when they have to work on an old steam or hot-water system.
+Other guys go crazy when they have to work on an old steam system, or a hot-water system.
 Not me!
 I've got everything I need right here.
 Never a problem!"

 Over the years, George Starbuck & Sons accumulated stuff - lots of stuff.
 The mills left, but the stuff stayed.
 Today, George Starbuck & Sons is a regular heating museum.
 Everything I've ever read about or heard about or talked about was there.
 And much of it was brand-new.